ThePragmaticFuturist/gestault/instructions/step_10_optional_external_llm_servers.md

 from typing import Optional, Dict, Any, List, Union

 # Transformers needed only if local backend is used
-from transformers import pipeline, AutoTokenizer, BitsAndBytesConfig
+from transformers import pipeline, AutoTokenizer, BitsAndBytesConfig, PreTrainedModel, PreTrainedTokenizerBase

 from core.config import settings
 # Import the backend classes